Unpacking Cultural Identity: Can You Be True to Yourself and Respect Others?

 In this episode, host Dal Banwait brings us an enlightening conversation deeply rooted in personal experiences and cultural contexts.

-Dal chats with family friend, Mandish, a former TV producer.
-Mandish reflects on their journey as a second-generation British Indian woman who has traversed and navigated her way through life while holding onto her roots and identity.
+Dal chats with Mandish Kaur Khebbal, a former MTV TV producer.
+Mandish reflects on her journey as a second-generation British Indian woman who has traversed and navigated her way through life to follow the career of her dreams, while holding onto her roots and identity.

-The episode delves into the immigrant experience focusing on the cultural conflicts, struggles, and pressures second-generation Indians face when growing up in a Western society.
+The episode delves into the immigrant experience focusing on the cultural conflicts and the weight of cultural expectations, the struggles, and pressures second-generation Indians face when growing up in a Western society.

-This topic of discussion further expands with detailed stories of significant events like Diwali, family bonds, the Indian family network, and other cultural practices.
+This topic of discussion further expands with detailed stories of significant identity shaping experiences like Diwali, family bonds, family networks, and other cultural practices.

-Throughout the podcast, Dal emphasizes the importance of understanding and maintaining respect for diverse beliefs and traditions.
+Throughout the podcast, Dal emphasizes the importance of understanding and maintaining respect for diverse beliefs and traditions and that you can be a ‘good brown girl’ whilst pursuing a career and life on your own terms.
 The discussion also touches upon the challenges encountered by Mandish in her ground breaking career in television as a young Indian woman and the integral role that freedom of choice plays in shaping a happy life.

 Join Dal on Instagram